| |

 • Fold in the berries.

 • Divide evenly among the 12 muffin cups.
 I use a large ice cream scooper for this.
 So handy!
 A full scoop per cup is about right.
-There is enough batter (nearly full) for each cup, sufficient to give your muffin a nice dome.
-Sprinkle generously with granulated sugar (optional, but it will give the muffins a bakery-style look).
+There is enough batter (nearly full) in each cup to give your muffin a nice dome.
+Sprinkle generously with the extra granulated sugar (optional, but it will give the muffins a bakery-style, crackly, crunchy top).

 • Bake for about 18-20 minutes or until a tester comes out clean.
 Remove from the oven and after about 8-10 minutes (when it’s cool enough to handle) transfer to a wire rack to cool completely.
 Enjoy!